apache/flink-web/roadmap.md

     intermediate results for better resource efficiency on systems like Yarn.
     [FLIP-31](https://cwiki.apache.org/confluence/display/FLINK/FLIP-31%3A+Pluggable+Shuffle+Manager).

-Various of these enhancements can be taken form the contributed code from the [Blink fork](https://github.com/apache/flink/tree/blink).
+Various of these enhancements can be taken from the contributed code from the [Blink fork](https://github.com/apache/flink/tree/blink).

 To exploit the above optimizations for bounded streams in the DataStream API, we need